geshan/symfony-demo-google-cloud-run/README.md

 ========================

 The "Symfony Demo Application" is a reference application created to show how to develop applications following the [Symfony Best Practices](https://symfony.com/doc/current/best_practices/index.html).
-Original [Read me](https://github.com/symfony/demo)
+Original [Read me](https://github.com/symfony/demo).
+This repo is part of [Symfony on Google Cloud Run](https://geshan.com.np/blog/2019/11/how-to-run-symfony-on-google-cloud-run-with-the-demo-app-step-by-step-guide/) blog post.

 ## Run Locally with docker and docker-compose